Biography

 As a postdoctoral and research fellow at the National Cancer Institute, she developed a novel RT-SHIVmne model in pigtailed macaques to study HIV-1 drug resistance and latency/persistence during combination antiretroviral therapy.
 In addition, she studied a candidate intravaginal microbicide in the SIVmac251 rhesus macaque model and collaborated on research to develop and characterize a simian-tropic HIV-1 with minimal SIV sequences in macaques.
 Also at NCI, Dr. Ambrose performed several molecular and cellular virology projects to study early infection events of the HIV-1 life cycle (mainly involving reverse transcriptase and capsid), which could be exploited as novel drug targets, and mechanisms of drug resistance.

-As a faculty member at the University of Pittsburgh School of Medicine, she has continued to use macaque models as well as humanized mouse models to study HIV-1 transmission, evolution, co-infections (M. tuberculosis and hepatitis B virus), and therapeutic interventions.
+As a faculty member at the University of Pittsburgh Schools of Medicine and Public Health, she has continued to use macaque models as well as humanized mouse models to study HIV-1 transmission, evolution, co-infections (M. tuberculosis and hepatitis B virus), and therapeutic interventions.
 Her laboratory also performs basic virology studies and uses live-cell, confocal, and super resolution fluorescence microscopy techniques to study the early steps of HIV-1 and SARS-CoV-2 infection.

 Dr. Ambrose is a member of the Pittsburgh Center for HIV Protein Interactions, Center for Evolutionary Biology and Medicine, Center for Vaccine Research, and Hillman Cancer Virology Program.